Parks & Gardens

 At the New Hanover County Arboretum, visitors can explore seven acres of scenic gardens with unique features including a Japanese garden with an authentic tea house and Japanese maples; a water garden with colorful Koi, catfish and lilies; a Contemplation Garden that honors the five branches of the military; and a Children's Garden with a miniature cottage, bug safari hunt and interactive musical features.

-The beauty of Airlie Gardens’ more than 67 acres has been showcased in a number of Hollywood and television hits such as Nicholas Sparks' "The Choice," "Words on Bathroom Walls," “One Tree Hill” and “Dawson’s Creek."
-One of the South’s most premiere gardens is home to walking paths, seasonal blooms, a Butterfly House home to North Carolina butterflies, mighty live oaks including the Airlie Oak that sprouted in 1545, historic and contemporary structures such as the Bottle Chapel, Azalea Earl the Frog and birding trails.
+The beauty of Airlie Gardens’ more than 67 acres has been showcased in a number of Hollywood and television hits such as Nicholas Sparks' "The Choice," "Words on Bathroom Walls," "One Tree Hill" and "Dawson’s Creek."
+One of the South’s most premiere gardens is home to walking paths, seasonal blooms, a Butterfly House home to North Carolina butterflies, mighty live oaks including the Airlie Oak that sprouted in 1545, historic and contemporary sculptures such as the Bottle Chapel, Azalea Earl the Frog and birding trails.
 Participate in the monthly Birding Morning to find a variety of colorful wildlife and up to 200 bird species.
 For entertainment, the Airlie Gardens Summer Concert Series is the ideal spot to eat, drink and relax on the lawn while enjoying musical performances.

 Soak up the great outdoors at Ogden Park, where you can play a round of your favorite sport (soccer, football, basketball, baseball, softball or tennis), stroll along a one-mile paved walking trail with an exercise station or pop a wheelie at its state-of-the-art, 10,000-square-foot concrete skate park.